-Projected Financial Profile
+Projected Financial Forecast

-As part of its expansion into adult use sales in Lynn Massachusetts, GCMA put together a preliminary financial forecast.
-It should be noted that as with any market, particularly a brand new adult use cannabis market, it is very difficult to project sales volume and associated expenses.
-A summary of the three-year forecast is as follows (a complete financial exhibit is attached in Appendix B):
+As part of this expansion into Holliston and GCMA's continued growth in Worcester, GCMA put together a preliminary financial forecast.
+It should be noted that as with any market, particularly an emerging cannabis market, it is very difficult to project sales volume and associated expenses.
+A summary of the three-year forecast is as follows (A more detailed financial exhibit is attached in Appendix B.):

-The revenue forecast assumes a growing number of unique customers per year ranging from 750 to 3,000.
+The revenue forecast assumes a growing number of new unique customers per year ranging from approximately 300 to 1,500.
 At less than 1% of the Massachusetts population this is viewed as conservative.
-To provide some context, Colorado has anecdotally shown percentages of the population as cannabis consumers ranging from 5-10%.
-In addition, it is assumed each customer will purchase approximately $\frac{3}{2}$ of an ounce per month at an ounce price of \$375.
-This demand appears reasonable vis-à-vis our experience in Colorado while this pricing appears consistent with current market pricing statistics in Massachusetts.
-Based on the aforementioned assumptions, annual revenue is expected to grow from \$2.5 million to \$10.1 million over the forecast period.
+To provide some context, Colorado has anecdotally shown percentages of the general population as cannabis consumers ranging from 5 - 10%.
+In addition, it is assumed new customers will purchase approximately $\frac{3}{4}$ of an ounce per month at an ounce price of $\frac{5}{375}$.
+This demand appears reasonable vis-à-vis the Company's experience and this pricing is consistent with current market pricing statistics in Massachusetts.
+The cultivation and production portions of the business in Holliston will have sufficient capacity to meet this incremental demand in Worcester.
+Based on the aforementioned assumptions, incremental annual revenue is expected to grow from approximately $\frac{1}{3}$.